Description

 Classical Studies is defined as the study of the civilisations of Greece and Rome in the Classical period.
 All sources are studied in English and no knowledge of Classical Greek or Latin is required.

-Paper 1: topic A, written paper 1 hour 30 minutes, 50 marks, 25% of A Level
+Paper 1: topic A, written paper 1 hour 30 minutes, 50 marks 25% of A Level

-Paper 2: topic B, written paper 1 hour 30 minutes, 50 marks, 25% of A Level
+Paper 2: topic C, written paper 1 hour 30 minutes, 50 marks 25% of A Level

-Paper 3: topic B, written paper 1 hour 30 minutes, 50 marks, 25% of A Level
+Paper 3: topic B, written paper 1 hour 30 minutes, 50 marks 25% of A Level

-Paper 4: topic B, written paper, 1 hour 30 minutes, 50 marks, 25% of A Level
+Paper 4: topic A, written paper, 1 hour 30 minutes, 50 marks 25% of A Level

 Topic A – Alexander the Great

-Students will be expected to have a knowledge of the main events of his life, success and relationships, with a focus on his impact and his legacy.
+This topic focuses on the life and career of Alexander the Great as seen through the eyes of his biographers.
+Candidates will be expected to have a knowledge of the main events of his life, success and relationships, with a focus on his impact and his legacy.
 This topic will develop candidates’ historical analysis skills, requiring them to offer critical evaluation of the life of Alexander the Great and the character, career and success of Alexander in context.
+Candidates will study a selection of biographical works and other sources on Alexander the Great with particular reference to his:

 Sources for study: